Washington Bishop Asks Trump to Show Mercy, Pushback Over Executive Orders, and the Best Restaurant in Town Is… - Washingtonian

 • Prince Harry settled his suit against Rupert Murdoch‘s UK newspapers.
 (Washington Post) That could give Washington Post publisher Will Lewis some breathing room, David Folkenflik reported earlier.
 (NPR)

-• Third Meal is going to huge at this Taco Bell.
+• Third Meal is going to be huge at this Taco Bell.
 (PoPville)

 Wednesday’s event picks, by Briana Thomas: